 Research evidence shows that students from disadvantaged backgrounds often do not perform as well as their peers.
 Pupil Premium is provided to support and enhance the teaching and learning experience of these students; to raise their attainment for improved progress and academic success.

 As a school we are committed to supporting our students to achieve their best possible outcomes no matter what their background.
-The Davison core values underpin our Pupil Premium Strategy to help and inspire students to thrive, flourish, shine, excel and achieve.
+The Davison core values underpin our Pupil Premium Strategy to help and inspire students to thrive, flourish and achieve.

-We believe that all our children should have opportunities to succeed in life no matter what challenges they may face and strive to do all we reasonably can to ensure that they leave us as successful and well-rounded young people; having been supported and guided to develop the skills, confidence and self-believe to reach their full potential.
+We believe that all our children should have opportunities to succeed no matter what challenges they may face and strive to do all we reasonably can to ensure that they leave us as successful and well-rounded young people; having been supported and guided to develop the skills, confidence and self-belief to reach their full potential.